 To help simplify even further, today I bring you a free complement to my Printable Gratitude Journal for Kids.
 It’s a printable list of 100 Gratitude Prompts to use however you would like.

 - Bring it to your Thanksgiving meal and pass it around.
-No more uncomfortable pressure trying to think of something on the spot.
+No more uncomfortable pressure as you try to think of something on the spot.

-- Or… have your child choose a number between 1 and 100 (or pull a number from a hat), then write any details about that particular item on the list.
+- Or… have your child choose a number between 1 and 100 (or pull a number from a hat).
+Then write any details about that particular item on the list.
 The little ones can choose a number between 1 and 10, twice.
-They may draw or collage on the pages of their gratitude journal instead or writing, then simply describe the details to you.
+They may draw on the pages of their gratitude journal instead or writing, or make a collage, then simply describe the details to you.

 - Or… use it to stimulate ideas for your own gratitude journal.